 For more read: Cell C Workers To Embark On A Full-Blown Strike

-Furthermore, according to the notice of motion and founding affidavit sent to ICTU, Cell C reiterate its plans to seek an interdict tomorrow at 10 am.
+According to the notice of motion and founding affidavit sent to ICTU, Cell C is planning to seek an urgent interdict at the labour court tomorrow at 10 am.

 The company will be seeking a court order interdicting ICTU and its member’s participation in an unprotected strike action and related potential unlawful conduct, and engaging in acts of hate speech, racism and issuing threats to the safety of management and non-striking employees.